reactwg/react-native-releases/README.md

 - **next version** - The next version that hasn’t been fully released yet, and is currently in development/testing (e.g. 0.69.0-RC1).
 - **minor series** - A collection of versions (either stable or not stable) sharing the same minor version (e.g. **0.68**.0-RC0, **0.68**.0, **0.68**.1 are all part of the **0.68** minor series).

+*Note: Stable versions are fully tested versions that are stable at the moment of release.
+These versions can potentially contain experimental features but only behind experimental feature flags, which need to be explicitly enabled to become active.*

 ### Which versions are currently supported?

 We’re supporting the **latest version**, and the latest versions from the **two previous minor series.**